World in Conversation

 Published September 9, 2024

-During Canada’s recent Democracy Summit DemocracyXChange, Laurie presented a case for how conflict facilitators are necessary for people to meaningfully collaborate across deep divides in order to build solutions for our most pressing social problems.
+During Canada’s recent Democracy Summit DemocracyXChange, Dr. Laurie Mulvey presented a case for how conflict facilitators are necessary for people to meaningfully collaborate across deep divides in order to build solutions for our most pressing social problems.

 Published April 29, 2024